coracle-social/pomade/README.md

 # Pomade

 Nostr uses secp256k1 keypairs which are used to sign, encrypt, and decrypt messages.
+Keys are GREAT.
+However, they are very hard to understand, secure, and use for non-nerds.
 This project has several goals:

 - Secure key storage using Shamir Secret Sharing via FROST (Schnorr) threshold signatures.
+- The ability for users to recover their secret key using only an email.
 - Non-interactive signing of messages.
-- Email/otp "log in" such that users can recover a signing session with only an email.
-- Key recovery such that users can recover their secret key, with no trusted third parties.

-WARNING: this protocol has not been audited, and I don't really know what I'm doing.
+WARNING: this project should be considered ALPHA, and not ready for use in production.
+Neither the protocol nor the code has been audited.
 There could be fatal flaws resulting in key loss, theft, denial of service, or metadata leakage.
 Use this at your own risk.

 ## Components